danielharrell/SumLect2015/Lost_Idea_LA.md

 All these headlines, I think, have one thing in common.
-While they may disagree about the threat to liberal education, they agree in distinguishing liberal education from the threat, as if the threat were external rather than internal.
+While they may disagree about the threat to liberal education, they agree in distinguishing liberal education from the threat, as if the threat were external to it.
 The headlines make you think something *else* is killing liberal education, whether it be liberals or conservatives or technology or the economy.
 And it is hard to envision a defense of liberal education without such a distinction, even if headlines draw it simplistically.
 For if liberal education itself were somehow the threat, then death might well be liberal education's best defense.
 But in defeat.
 No surprise, then, that those of us devoted to liberal education are wont to conceive its threats as if these came from outside it.
 For this justifies a defense that succeeds only if liberal education survives.

 Still, the more seriously you take such threats, the harder it can be to cast them in external terms, or capture in a headline.
 The fate of liberal education, after all, will not be decided in opinion columns, but in choices made by each of us about the best education, once education matters.
-Not, then, the best education in general, as such, *per se*; but the best education for my daughter, or my son, or me.
-Once we make education about what's mine to decide, those of us devoted to liberal education are no different from those of us dismissive of it.
-And in this sense, the threat to liberal education can never lie outside it.
-For to choose otherwise in pursuit of education, is still to have answered a question, and to my mind *the* question, that liberal education obliges each of us to ask, and ask on our own
-behalf: What does it mean to be educated?
-And to have answered this question by turning away from liberal education, is perhaps the best evidence we have that the question is real.
-The death of liberal education would thus prove its life, and might be the only proof of life, and the only conclusion.
+Not the best education, then, in general, as such, *per se*;
+but the best education for my daughter, or my son, or me.
+Once education is a matter of mine to decide, those of us devoted to liberal education are no different from those of us dismissive of it.
+And in this respect, which to my mind is definitive, the threat to liberal education comes from liberal education itself.
+For to choose otherwise in the pursuit of education is in effect to have answered a question that a liberal education obliges each of us to ask, and ask on our own behalf: What does it mean to be educated?
+And that we can answer this question in a choice *against* liberal education, putting it at risk of extinction if the same choice is made repeatedly and resolvedly, is perhaps the best evidence we have that the question is real, not rhetorical.
+The death of liberal education, so understood, would be proof of its life, and perhaps the only proof of life.

-Then again, those of us devoted to liberal education are unlikely to want its death.
-But what, then, becomes of its defense?
-If the threat to liberal education comes finally from within, in a question for each of us about the meaning of education, then what in turn does it mean---what should it mean---for liberal education to survive such a threat?
+But again, those of us devoted to liberal education are unlikely to wish its death at all, much less just to show we were devoted to something rather than nothing.
+But what, in that case, becomes of its defense?
+If the threat to liberal education arises finally from itself, in a question for each of us about the meaning of education th, (this should be clarified to suggest that what it means to be educated, if it is a real question, has then what in turn does it mean---what should it mean---for liberal education to survive such a threat?
 Or maintain itself against such a threat?
 Or have I not just made the internal threat external, by opposing liberal education to what ails it, in trying to makes sense of a future in which liberal education still exists?
-It is once again hard to envision a defense of liberal education without taking the threat to be external, even when the threat is internal.
+It is once again hard to envision a defense of liberal education without such an opposition, where the threat is treated as external even when internal.
 And this difficulty suggests a paradox at the heart of any defense: for if the threat is to be real, but not fatal, perhaps it has to be taken as internal and external at once.

 But how?
 How to speak not just paradoxically, but intelligibly, etc.